 - Add broth and bring mixture to a boil, scrapping up any browned bits on the bottom of pan.
-Reduce heat to medium-low and simmer, covered, 20 to 25 minutes, until potatoes are tender.
+Reduce heat to medium-low and simmer, partially covered, 20 to 25 minutes, until potatoes are tender.

 - Remove bare thyme stems and adjust seasonings as needed.
 Ladle soup into bowls and add garnishes of choice (more fresh herbs, crushed crackers, croutons, etc.)